-While a great deal has been written about the politics, sociology, and aesthetics of avant-garde art movements, I have been able to locate very little ethnographically-based literature in the field, inspired by an anthropological perspective.
-Yet it is precisely an ethnographic approach that could yield considerable insights into the cultural and artistic practices of such movements, and in particular the whole dimension of their public activities.
-At the same time, I am proposing to explore what may not be a "new" paradigm of approaching anthropological field research, but one that has surely been under-explored: one that seeks first and foremost to "replace notions of participant observation in this context, with notions of creative observation, co-construction, and field creation" (Forte 2002).
+While a great deal has been written about the politics, sociology, and aesthetics of avant-garde art movements, I have been able to locate very little ethnographicallybased literature in the field, inspired by an anthropological perspective.
+Yet it is precisely an ethnographic approach that could yield considerable insights into the cultural and artistic practices of such movements, and in particular the whole dimension of their public activities in the organisation, development and production of their public performances.
+In combination with my unique field material, I would be bridging several theoretical perspectives in an unprecedented and original way that, I believe, has never been attempted before.
+At the same time, I am proposing to explore what may not be a "new" paradigm of approach to anthropological field research, but one that has surely been under-explored: one that seeks first and foremost to "replace notions of participant observation in this context, with notions of creative observation, co-construction, and field creation" (Forte 2002), which I will elaborate below.
+To conclude this section, it may be added that although this project is significant for its unique field material, original theoretical perspective, and especially, its innovative method of approach, its greatest potential significance will lie not in one specific aspect but in its whole overall conception, since this will be more than the sum of its parts.